Is It OK to Work Out When You're Sick?

 Feeling under the weather doesn't mean you should eliminate exercise completely—but take some extra precautions.

 For some people, taking a day or two off from the gym is no biggie (and maybe even a blessing).
-But if you faithfully do #yogaeverydamnday or can't stand to skip spin class, you're probably wondering if your cold warrants missing your workout.
+But if you faithfully do #yogaeverydamnday or can't stand to skip spin class, you're probably wondering if you should work out with a cold or not.
+Here, what you need to know about working out while sick.
 (Related: Sweat or Skip?
 When to Work Out and When to Pass)

 When Working Out While Sick Is Fine